MartinSamFred/Danish-residential-housingPrices-1992-2024/README.md

 *************************************

 ## Disclaimer
 The data and information in the data set provided here are intended to be used primarily for educational purposes only.
 I do not own any data, and all rights are reserved to the respective owners as outlined in “Acknowledgements/sources”.
-The accuracy of the dataset is not guaranteed accordingly any analysis and/or conclusions it’s solely at the user's own responsibly and accountability.
+The accuracy of the dataset is not guaranteed accordingly any analysis and/or conclusions is solely at the user's own responsibly and accountability.

 *************************************